MIDOSS/docs/models/wwatch3_on_graham.rst

 and the surface current fields that are produced by those runs.

 For the moment,
-generation of those forcing files has to be done on :kbd:`salish` and then the files uploaded from there to :kbd:`cedar`.
+generation of those forcing files has to be done on :kbd:`salish` and then the files uploaded from there to :kbd:`graham`.
 This section describes the process for doing that.

 We use the :ref:`salishseanowcast:MakeWW3WindFile-Worker` and :ref:`salishseanowcast:MakeWW3CurrentFile-Worker` workers from the SalishSeaCast automation system in :kbd:`--debug` mode to generate the forcing files.